stratosphereips/StratosphereTestingFramework/README.md

 - You can limit the amount of flows to show with the command _connections -F_ so large connections can be visualized better.
 - You can list the notes for only the current capture, using filters.
 - It assigns an auto note when putting a label.
+- Show which connections have a label while listing models.
+- You can filter by labelname in the models.

 ### Bugs
 - For bug reports please fill an issue on the [github page](https://github.com/stratosphereips/StratosphereTestingFramework/issues)

 ### TODO
-- Search why the dga dns in the secondary
-- Show which connections have a label while listing models
 - When the stf is used from several locations, it can happend that some dataset commands do not work because the pcap file is not there.
 Capture these issues.
 - Show more info about the model constructor
 - Show table for each model constructor